Financial Aid Frequently Asked Questions

-Student should sign in using student information and student pin code.
+Student should sign in using student information and FSA ID.

 Parent PLUS Loan Borrower:

-Parent should sign in using parent personal information and parent PIN code.
+Parent should sign in using borrowing parent personal information and the parent's FSA ID.

-Select “Request Direct PLUS Loan”.
-Select “Parent PLUS”.
-Complete steps 1 -4.
+Select “Apply for a PLUS Loan”.
+Select "Parent PLUS".

-If denied, your parent can choose to apply with an endorser.
+If denied, your parent can choose to apply with an endorser or appeal the credit decision.
 The endorser will need to log in and have the loan number for the denied application.
 OR, if you choose not to pursue an endorser, you can request an unsubsidized loan increase with the Financial Aid Office.

 Graduate PLUS Loan Borrower:

-Student should sign in using graduate student information and pin code.
+Student should sign in using graduate student information and FSA ID.

-Select “Request Direct PLUS Loan”.
+Select “Apply for a PLUS Loan”.
 Select “Graduate PLUS”.
-Complete steps 1 – 4.

 Transfer Student: If you completed a Direct Loan MPN or borrowed a Direct Loan at another school within the last 10 years, you do not have to complete a new MPN.
 However, we may require you complete a new Entrance Counseling.